 Dating apps are not for everyone and even if you do decide to give dating apps a try, you should never abandon trying to meet people in real life.
-Even if you meet online, you still have to communicate, plan dates, have conversations, read body language etc. – all skills you need to practice offline.
+Even if you meet online, you still have to communicate, plan dates, have conversations, read body language, take risks, be vulnerable etc. – all skills you need to practice offline.

 As an online dating photographer and consultant, I always tell clients never to abandon offline channels (friends, events, classes, social functions etc.).
 You will never know who you might at any given time.

 Dating app usage should be limited to 3 times a week, 20 minutes a day early on.
 Using too many apps too quickly is not a good idea.
 Your ability to make a good first impression in the first 72 hours of your dating profile being created is minimized if you start off using bad photos, lazy bios and poor prompts.

 One of my favorite quotes is from Professor Dean Ellis, USC – Never turn down an invitation, to meet up with someone, you’ll never know who you might meet whether it’s a friend, colleague, business partner, or spouse.

 What To Do When Online Dating Doesn’t Work…